slacknate/bbsed/README.md

 Eventually I would like to include more advanced game data editing capabilities, but for now those ideas are not high priority and the focus is on a well designed UI/UX that allows for intuitive palette editing and sharing.
-Some features (like the animation viewer) are present so the tool has use to people other than custom palette enthusiasts.
+Some features, like the animation viewer, are present so the tool has use to people other than custom palette enthusiasts.

 # Upcoming Functionality